 - 18-gauge wire

-- Plug molded into place at the end of the wire
+- A plug molded into place at the end of the wire

 - Replacement harp that fits into the socket and which will accept the lampshade